 - (1) Unless otherwise indicated, the address of each of the persons whose name appears in the table above is: c/o SEACOR Marine Holdings Inc., 12121 Wickchester Lane, Suite 500, Houston, Texas 77079. - (2) The information contained in the table above reflects "beneficial ownership" of Common Stock within the meaning of Rule 13d-3 under the Exchange Act.
 Unless otherwise indicated, all shares of Common Stock are held directly with sole voting and dispositive power.
-Beneficial ownership information for each individual reflected in the table above includes shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable within 60 days after April 1, 2019 held by such person. - (3) Includes (i) 455,659 shares of Common Stock that are owned directly by Mr. Fabrikant, (ii) 45,826 shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable within 60 days of April 1, 2019, (iii) 350,414 shares of Common Stock owned by Fabrikant International Corporation, of which he is President, (iv) 65,459 shares owned by VSS Holding Corporation, of which he is President and sole stockholder, (v) 12,064 shares owned by the Sara J. Fabrikant 2012 GST Exempt Trust, of which he is a trustee, (vi) 14,406 shares owned by Sara Fabrikant, his wife, (vii) 19,097 shares owned by the Estate of Elaine Fabrikant, over which he is the executor, (viii) 60,324 shares owned by the Charles Fabrikant 2012 GST Exempt Trust, of which his wife is a trustee, (ix) 804 shares owned by the Harlan Saroken 2009 Family Trust, of which his wife is a trustee, (x) 804 shares owned by the Eric Fabrikant 2009 Family Trust, of which he is a trustee. - (4) Includes (i) 84,085 shares of Common Stock that are owned directly by Mr. Gellert, (ii) 47,500 shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable with 60 days of April 1, 2019, (iii) 45,871 shares of Common Stock that Mr. Gellert may be deemed to own through his interest in, and control of, JMG Assets LLC, (iv) 7,595 shares of Common Stock owned by MCG Assets LLC, of which he is the manager and, as such, has the power to direct the voting and disposition of the shares, and of which he disclaims beneficial ownership except to the extent of his pecuniary interest in the shares, (v) 31,208 shares of Common Stock owned by MEG Assets LLC, of which he is the manager and, as such, has the power to direct the voting and disposition of the shares, and of which he disclaims beneficial ownership except to the extent of his pecuniary interest in the shares, and (vi) 95,158 shares of Common Stock owned by JMG GST LLC, of which he is the manager.
+Beneficial ownership information for each individual reflected in the table above includes shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable within 60 days after April 1, 2019 held by such person. - (3) Includes (i) 455,659 shares of Common Stock that are owned directly by Mr. Fabrikant, (ii) 45,826 shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable within 60 days of April 1, 2019, (iii) 350,414 shares of Common Stock owned by Fabrikant International Corporation, of which he is President, (iv) 65,459 shares owned by VSS Holding Corporation, of which he is President and sole stockholder, (v) 12,064 shares owned by the Sara J. Fabrikant 2012 GST Exempt Trust, of which he is a trustee, (vi) 14,406 shares owned by Sara Fabrikant, his wife, (vii) 19,097 shares owned by the Estate of Elaine Fabrikant, over which he is the executor, (viii) 60,324 shares owned by the Charles Fabrikant 2012 GST Exempt Trust, of which his wife is a trustee, (ix) 804 shares owned by the Harlan Saroken 2009 Family Trust, of which his wife is a trustee and (xi) 42,348 shares owned by the Charles Fabrikant 2009 Family Trust, of which he is a trustee. - (4) Includes (i) 84,085 shares of Common Stock that are owned directly by Mr. Gellert, (ii) 47,500 shares of Common Stock issuable upon the exercise of outstanding stock options that are exercisable or will become exercisable with 60 days of April 1, 2019, (iii) 45,871 shares of Common Stock that Mr. Gellert may be deemed to own through his interest in, and control of, JMG Assets LLC, (iv) 7,595 shares of Common Stock owned by MCG Assets LLC, of which he is the manager and, as such, has the power to direct the voting and disposition of the shares, and of which he disclaims beneficial ownership except to the extent of his pecuniary interest in the shares, (v) 31,208 shares of Common Stock owned by MEG Assets LLC, of which he is the manager and, as such, has the power to direct the voting and disposition of the shares, and of which he disclaims beneficial ownership except to the shares, and of which he disclaims beneficial ownership except to the shares, and of which he disclaims beneficial ownership except to the shares the shares, and of which he disclaims beneficial ownership except to the extent of his pecuniary interest in the shares of Common Stock ownership except to the shares the shares, and of which he disclaims beneficial ownership except to the extent of his pecuniary interest in the shares of Common Stock ownership except to the extent of his pecuniary interest in the shares, and (vi) 95,158 shares of Common Stock owned by JMG GST LLC, of which he is the manager.